 The Cycle Continues

-Don’t feel like you can never emotionally eat, it's just best that you don’t rely only on that.
+Don’t feel like you can never emotionally eat, and it's just best that you don’t rely only on that.
 We need to try to find healthier habits, such as starting a self-care Sunday routine, using distraction techniques, like coloring, meditation, listening to an ebook, visiting with friends, playing with your cat, or going for a walk.